dolcikey/PostSelectML/README.md

 # Conclusion and Future Steps

 The baseline model preformed much better than expected in training AWS, and I was able to minimize the loss within the first couple of models, however, the model did preform well during prediction, likely due to the class imbalance.
 I think this shows that the potential for this model is very high, and that this could work for a business case.

+--I did have issues with recall metrics in Keras, on the hold out set, often the recall would be noted as 1 or 0, or very low 0.012 etc. Further exploration will be needed to resolve this issue.

 I did run into issues with needing more people/diversity and images due to not wanting any models to be repeated in the train, test, and validation images.
 I plan to add a couple more photo sessions into the data and see if this helps fix that issue.
 I think due to the small data, this also had an impact on the preformance.